-We believe the acquisition of Songa strengthens our position as a leader in harsh environment and ultra-deepwater drilling services by adding high value assets, including four high-specification harsh environment floaters, supported by significant contract backlog.
+Overview-On January 30, 2018, we acquired an approximate 97.7 percent ownership interest in Songa.
+We believe the Songa acquisition strengthens our position as a leader in harsh environment and ultra-deepwater drilling services by adding high value assets, including four high-specification harsh environment floaters, supported by significant contract backlog.
 Additionally, the acquisition strengthens our footprint in harsh environment operating areas.
-We believe the goodwill resulting from the business combination can be attributed to synergies expected to be realized and intangible assets that do not qualify for separate recognition.
-In the three months ended March 31, 2018, we incurred acquisition costs of \$7 million, recorded in general and administrative costs and expenses.
+The goodwill resulting from the business combination was attributed to synergies and intangible assets that did not qualify for separate recognition.
+In the six months ended June 30, 2018, we incurred acquisition costs of \$7 million, recorded in general and administrative costs and expenses.

-Consideration-On January 30, 2018, we acquired an approximate 97.7 percent ownership interest in Songa.
-In connection with the acquisition, we issued 66.9 million shares with a market value of \$10.99 per share, based on the market value of our shares on the acquisition date.
+Consideration-In connection with the acquisition, we issued 66.9 million shares with a market value of \$10.99 per share, based on the market value of our shares on the acquisition date.
 We also issued \$854 million aggregate principal amount of Exchangeable Bonds, including \$562 million aggregate principal amount as partial consideration to Songa shareholders and \$292 million aggregate principal amount as settlement for certain Songa indebtedness.
 The aggregate fair value of the consideration transferred in the business combination was as follows (in millions):

-Total Consideration transferred Aggregate fair value of shares issued as partial consideration for Songa shares \$ 735 Aggregate fair value of Exchangeable Bonds issued as partial consideration for Songa shares 675 Consideration transferred to Songa shareholders 1,410 ů - Elektrik Alektrik - Elektrik - Aggregate fair value of Exchangeable Bonds issued for settlement of certain Songa indebtedness 351 Total consideration transferred in business combination \$ 1,761 \$ 351 1,761
+Total Consideration transferred · Aggregate fair value of shares issued as partial consideration for Songa shares \$ 735 Aggregate fair value of Exchangeable Bonds issued as partial consideration for Songa shares 675 Consideration transferred to Songa shareholders 1,410 Aggregate fair value of Exchangeable Bonds issued for settlement of certain Songa indebtedness 351 Total consideration transferred in business combination \$ 1,761

-Assets and liabilities-As of January 30, 2018, we estimated the fair value of assets acquired, liabilities assumed and noncontrolling interest as follows (in millions):
+Assets and liabilities-We estimated the fair value of assets acquired, liabilities assumed and noncontrolling interest, measured as of January 30, 2018, as follows (in millions):

 Total

 Assets acquired

 Cash and cash equivalents \$ 113

 Accounts receivable 115

 Other current assets 80

-Property and equipment 2,415
+Property and equipment 2,414

-Goodwill 460
+Goodwill 463

 Contract intangible assets 632

 Liabilities assumed

-Accounts payable and other current liabilities 177
+Accounts payable and other current liabilities 168

 Debt 1,768

-Other long-term liabilities 76
+Other long-term liabilities 87

 Net assets acquired 1,794

 Noncontrolling interest in business combination 33

 Controlling interest acquired in business combination \$ 1,761